 BA, Hollins College; MA, University of Georgia; Ph.D., Rutgers University

-Dr. Scales is a historian of twentieth-century Europe, who focuses on the social and cultural history of France.
-Her scholarship reflects her wide-ranging interests in the history of the body and the senses, global and imperial history, and the history of science, medicine, and technology.
-Her first book, Radio and the Politics of Sound in Interwar France, 1921-1939 (Cambridge, 2016, 2018) explored the democratization of radio in France, illustrating how broadcasting became a new platform for political engagement by transforming the act of listening into an important, if highly contested, practice of citizenship.
+Dr. Scales is a historian of twentieth-century Europe whose research focuses on the social, cultural, and political history of France.
+Her first book, Radio and the Politics of Sound in Interwar France, 1921-1939 (Cambridge, 2016, 2018) examined the democratization of radio in France, uncovering how how broadcasting became a new platform for political engagement by transforming the act of listening into an important, if highly contested, practice of citizenship.

-In the summer of 2019, Dr. Scales will be co-directing an NEH Summer Seminar for higher education faculty entitled "Radio and Decolonization: Bringing Sound into Twentieth-Century History."
-Read more about the upcoming seminar and her co-directors Andrea Stanton (Univ. of Denver) and Alejandra Bronfman (SUNY-Albany) here: https://radiosummerseminar.com
+In the summer of 2021, Dr. Scales co-directed an NEH Summer Seminar for higher education faculty entitled "Radio and Decolonization: Bringing Sound into Twentieth-Century History" with Professors Andrea Stanton (Univ. of Denver) and Alejandra Bronfman (SUNY-Albany).

-With support from the National Endowment for the Humanities, Dr. Scales has begun a new book project entitled Polio and its Afterlives: Epidemic Disease and Disability in Twentieth Century France, the first scholarly examination of polio and its survivors in France.
-Although polio has largely disappeared from public memory, mid-century polio epidemics claimed the lives of thousands and left many people with permanent disabilities.
+With support from the National Endowment for the Humanities, Dr. Scales has begun a new book project entitled Polio and its Afterlives: Epidemic Disease and Disability in Twentieth Century France.
 Weaving together histories of epidemic disease, public health, and medicine with the social and cultural history of disability, this interdisciplinary book examines how polio transformed France’s welfare state and health care systems, fueled vaccine development and biomedical research, and mediated France’s geopolitical status during an era of decolonization and rising American predominance.
-Moreover, by charting the lives of polio survivors across the tumultuous political landscape of the twentieth century, this book will uncover the complex and shifting intersections between disability, able-bodiedness, and citizenship, providing a new framework for understanding the history of inclusion and exclusion in modern France.